Bla1ze/atgames-juke-box/README.md

 - Favorites are saved on the device and survive restarts.
 - Radio stations come and go — if one won't play, it may simply be offline; try another.
+- Auto-advance and shuffle apply to **local files only** — radio streams are continuous, so there's nothing to advance to.
-- The small version number at the bottom of the main menu (e.g. `v1.0.4`) bumps with every build, so you can tell which version is on the device.
+- The small version number at the bottom of the main menu (e.g. `v1.0.8`) bumps with every build, so you can tell which version is on the device.